hapax/hapax.github.io/assets/teaching.md

 constitute it.
-The topography of the mathematical world is vast, with a huge variety of features and landforms, and precious resources scattered throughout; it can only be traversed and navigated using formal systems.
+The topography of the mathematical world is vast, with a huge variety of features and landforms, and precious resources scattered throughout.
+It can only be traversed and navigated using formal systems, but formal systems are not themselves the goal.

-But maths curricula, at least in Australia and North America, insist on marching students through the scrubland, turning what should be a voyage of discovery and empowerment into a joyless plod.
+But if you look at most high school textbooks, in Australia or North America, you could be forgiven for thinking that maths is just a collection of brute formal facts and symbol pushing, without context, without use, without beauty; a scrubland.
+What should be a voyage of discovery and empowerment, a journey into the mathematical world, is a joyless plod for most students.
+I know because that was my experience of high school maths.

 Let me give you a snapshot of the scrubland to show I'm not being bombastic.
 The following exercises are taken from a popular Australian textbook